 1 Eagle Pointe Drive, Bluffton, South Carolina 29909

-Gated Eagle's Pointe is an All Ages Golf Community in South Carolina's Lowcountry and Has a Small Lake, a Restaurant, Tree Lined Streets and Single Family Homes
+Gated Eagle's Pointe is an All Ages Golf Community in South Carolina's Lowcountry and Has a Lake, a Restaurant, Tree Lined Streets and Single Family Homes

 Situated close to Highway 278 and I-95, Eagle's Pointe is in Bluffton along the southern South Carolina coast.
 Centex broke ground on this all ages community in 1998 and finished building around 2005.

-The 249 single family properties in Eagle's Pointe surround a lake and are in turn surrounded by woods and golf course fairways.
-Some homes have a lake view.
+Most of the 249 single family properties in Eagle's Pointe surround a lake and are in turn surrounded by woods and golf course fairways.
+Many homes have a water view.
 Resales boast approximately 1,490 to 2,580 square feet, as many as three bedrooms, three baths, cathedral ceilings, a fireplace, granite countertops and an attached two or three car garage.
 Exteriors feature a pitched roof, a recessed entry, brick and/or pastel-colored vinyl siding, plantation shutters and a nicely landscaped yard.
 Lanes are lined with new and mature oak trees, maple trees and elm trees.

 The Davis Love III-designed golf course stretches over 6,738 acres of pine, wetland, and lagoons.
 Its 6,000 square foot clubhouse has a pro-shop and a restaurant.
 Eagle's Pointe residents also have access to a junior Olympic size pool, a pavilion with a fireplace, and two hard surface tennis courts.